Electric-Coin-Company/zcash-docs/source/index.rst

 Join  the community!
 --------------------
 Zcash development is an open collaborative process.
-We want contributors like you work along side us.
+We want contributors like you!

 Important links: